johnnyfreeman/coseva/README.md

 # Getting Started

 There are a few principles you should know before diving right in.
-The first is that Coseva doesn't do anything other than parse a csv, and give you the results; no querying a database, no jumping on one foot, etc. The second is the order in which filters are ran, this is very important.
+The first is that Coseva doesn't do anything other than parse a csv, and give you the results; no querying a database, no jumping on one foot, etc. That's left to you.
+The second is the order in which filters are ran.
+This is very important.
 The parser loops through the file line by line, from top to bottom.
-At each line running, first all row filters and then all column filters.
+At each line it runs all row filters first and then all the column filters.

 # Example